yiannisp1822/pandas-challenge-1/README.md

 3. **Aggregating Metrics for Top Clients**:
     - Identify the top 5 clients based on total units purchased.
-    - Calculate total units purchased, total shipping price, total revenue, and total profit for these clients.
+    - Calculate the total units purchased, total shipping price, total revenue, and total profit for these clients.

 4. **Formatting Monetary Values**:
     - Format monetary values to represent millions of dollars for better readability.